"Because Language is more than Grammar 因語言超過語法"

 TanCH01a.pdf;2001;Tan CH, Inigo AR, Hsu JH, Fann W, Wei PK, Mesoscale structures in luminescent conjugated polymer thin films studied by near-field scanning optical microscopy, Journal of Physics and Chemistry of Solids 62 (2001) 1643-1654; describes early stages of NSOM research, no longer useful

-For myself, I prefer to put the filename first, the publication year second, the full citation information third and then in a 4th column to add my comments about the publication
+I put the filename first, the publication year second, the complete citation information third, and then add my comments about the publication in a fourth column.
+Doing this lets me quickly sort the references by date in a spreadsheet program like LibreOffice Calc or Microsoft Excel.

-2. Convert the Text (CSV) File to HTML
+2. Convert the Text database (CSV) to HTML

 The second step is to convert the text file to an HTML file.
 To do this: